 BOLI’s contested case procedures differ, depending on whether the case originates in BOLI’s WHD or CRD.

 In WHD cases involving wage claims, the WHD issues a "charging document" called an Order of Determination.
 In other WHD cases involving working conditions, child labor, farm/forest labor contractors, or prevailing wage rate, the APU issues a "charging document" called a Notice of Intent.
 After an Order of Determination or a Notice of Intent has been issued, a hearing is set when a Respondent files an answer and request for hearing.
-The WHD issues a Final Order on Default when a Respondent named in either type of charging document does not file an answer and request for hearing, resulting in a judgment against the Respondent.
+The WHD issues a Final Order on Default when a Respondent named in either type of charging document does not file an answer and request for hearing or files and answer and request for hearing but does not appear at hearing, resulting in a judgment against the Respondent.

 In CRD cases, the APU issues a "charging document" called Formal Charges in which a Respondent is charged with unlawful practices.
 At the same time, the ALJ issues a Notice of Hearing.
 A Respondent who does not file an answer may be held in default.
-Unlike WHD cases, a hearing is still held if the Respondent is held in default, but the Respondent may not participate.
+Unlike WHD cases, a hearing is still held if the Respondent is held in default in which the Agency must establish a prima facie case in order to prevail, but the Respondent may not participate.

 Any Respondent may choose to be represented by an attorney.
-All government agencies, partnerships, corporations, and unincorporated associations must be represented by an attorney or an "authorized representative."
+All government agencies, partnerships, corporations, limited liability companies, and unincorporated associations must be represented by an attorney or an "authorized representative."
 Individual Respondents may represent themselves.
 BOLI does not provide attorneys for Respondents.

 Cases may be resolved at any time after charges are issued by a written, signed settlement agreement negotiated among the Respondent, the APU, the WHD or CRD, and any complainant or claimant.
 When a case settles, BOLI’s ALJ incorporates the settlement into a "Final Order Incorporating Informal Disposition" that has the force of law.